quinceyfreeman/testing/Custom Class Styling.md

 ```

 ## Color Scheme
 The initial color theme for the website can be viewed below.
-This is subject to change as progress is made to the website and feedback is received from the stakeholders.
+Elements such as `<button>` and `<form>` have already been created to adhere to this color scheme.

 ![](https://i.imgur.com/PqPICq8.png)

+> Note that this custom styling is subject to change as progress is made to the website and feedback is received from the stakeholders.